RockefellerArchiveCenter/dm-transfer-workflow/file_review.md

 All disk images are scanned for viruses and personally identifiable information (PII) before they are moved over to the Digital Records (X) drive.
 The following steps are performed by members of the processing team who have in-office workstations (digital media (DM) archivists).

 ### Step 1: Review Digital Media Hand Off Form
 Digital Media Hand Off Form submissions will automatically populate in an Asana project.
-Once a submission is received, additional subtasks are added and Digital Media (DM) Archivists are notified.
+Once a submission is received, additional subtasks are added, and Digital Media (DM) Archivists are notified.

 DM Archivists will assign themselves to incoming form submissions and continue to "Step 2: Identify Workflow".

 ### Step 2: Identify Workflow
-Use the "Transfer Method" column within the digital media log to identify which of of the following workflows to use:
+Use the "Transfer Method" column within the digital media log to identify which of the following workflows to use:
 - SIP Creator: Option A
 - Disk Image: Option B
 - Rip Tracks: no review is needed